 - Use a low-balance card: Before you head out, you may want to look into a pre-paid credit card, or even just setting up a separate debit card account where you can keep a small balance.
 That way, if the card happens to get lost or stolen, the thieves won’t gain access to your primary bank account.

 - Protect your wallet’s contents: If you’re taking credit cards that have a magnetic strip, then you’ll need to protect those cards from RFID readers.
 To work, RFID readers must be within a few feet of you; however, you just never know who’s standing next to you in line at Disneyland or Starbucks.
-RFID blockers, like this one from our shop, will block others from scanning your card’s information.

 Bonus: Using Bluetooth in your rental